 Youth Development in Action.

 Our Full Circle Food Team (FCFT) youth (aged 13-18) participate in food-system literacy training and lead community-driven projects for a healthier Colorado Springs.
-Projects include the creation of school-based food rescues, community cookbooks, and food waste reduction media, participating in immersive field trips, and managing healthy food distribution programs.
-Through our programming we aim to foster youth leaders in food innovation and Promotoras de Salud/ Promotors of Health- in our community.
+Projects include the creation of school-based food rescues, community cookbooks/food waste reduction media, participating in immersive field trips, and managing healthy food distribution programs.
+Through our programming we aim to foster youth leaders of food & health innovation in our community, no matter their socio-economic status.

 🌿 Click here for current FCFT staff profiles 🌿